crowdsecurity/cs-wordpress-bouncer/readme.txt

 License: MIT
 License URI: https://opensource.org/licenses/MIT

-CrowdSec is an open-source cyber security tool.
-This plugin blocks the detected attackers or display them a captcha to check they are not bots.
+This plugin blocks detected attackers or displays them a captcha to check they are not bots.

 == Description ==

 CrowdSec is composed of a behavior detection engine, able to block classical attacks like credential bruteforce, port scans, web scans, etc.

-Based on attack blocked, and after curation of those signals to avoid false positives and poisoning, a global IP reputation DB is maintained and shared with all network members.
+Based on the type and number of blocked attacks, and after curation of those signals to avoid false positives and poisoning, a global IP reputation DB is maintained and shared with all network members.

-This wordpress plugin is a "bouncer", it blocks the detected attacks with two remediation systems: Ban or challenge detected attacker with a Captcha.
+This WordPress plugin is a "bouncer", which purpose is to block detected attacks with two remediation systems: ban or challenge detected attackers with a Captcha.

 == Frequently Asked Questions ==

-= What do I need to make CrowdSec works?  =
+= What do I need to make CrowdSec work? =

-- You have to get a CrowdSec instance available from this server.
+- You have to install a CrowdSec instance on this server.
-- On the server CrowdSec run, you have to generate a bouncer key.
+- You have to generate a bouncer key on the server on which CrowdSec is running.

 == Screenshots ==